spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `kubectl create -f yaml-file.yaml`
 >Creates a deployment based on the details outline in the yaml file.
-If kind: Service is specified in the yaml file, it will launch services to expose pods
+If kind: Service is specified in the yaml file, it will launch services to expose pods.

+`kubectl create deployment --image=image-name deployment-name`
+>Creates a deployment from an image without the need for a yaml file.
+Add the --replicas flag to specify the scale to launch at.

-`kubectl run pod-name --image image-to-pull-from-dockerhub`
+`kubectl run pod-name --image=image-to-pull-from-dockerhub`
->Creates a pod out of an image pulled from Docker Hub
+>Creates a pod out of an image pulled from Docker Hub.
+Add --dry-run=client -o yaml to create a detailed yaml file that can be modified later with namespaces, scale specs, etc.

 `kubectl apply -f file.yaml`
 >Refreshes a pod with the newest image and pod details